who-owns-lausanne/who-owns-lausanne/README.md

 ## Individual Contributions

 - __Jonathan Besomi__:
     - responsible for the Jupyter Notebook
     - scraped tutti.ch for rent offers
     - price extrapolation with K-nearest neighbours on parcelles
+    - will prepare the final presentation

 - __Yann Bolliger__:
     - wrote text/concept for project proposal